lukso-network/docs/docs/learn/digital-assets/nft/create-nft-collection-lsp8.md

 - `1` = NFT
 - `2` = Collection

 For this example we will use the `Collection` token type.
-You can create a custom 🌄 [LSP8 Identfiable Digital Asset Collection](../../../standards/tokens/LSP8-Identifiable-Digital-Asset.md) that extends [LSP8Mintable](../../../contracts/contracts/LSP8IdentifiableDigitalAsset/presets/LSP8Mintable.md) so that new assets can be created within the smart contract.
+You can create a custom 🌄 [LSP8 Identifiable Digital Asset Collection](../../../standards/tokens/LSP8-Identifiable-Digital-Asset.md) that extends [LSP8Mintable](../../../contracts/contracts/LSP8IdentifiableDigitalAsset/presets/LSP8Mintable.md) so that new assets can be created within the smart contract.

 ```solidity title="contracts/BasicNFTCollection.sol"
 // SPDX-License-Identifier: MIT